elinordula/Customer-Churn-Predictor/README.md

-# Customer-Churn-Predictor
+Customer Churn Predictor

-#Overview
+Overview
 This project is a simple machine learning-based tool that predicts whether a customer is likely to churn (leave the service) or stay, based on a few input features.
 It uses the Telco Customer Churn dataset and is built using Python libraries such as pandas, scikit-learn, and Gradio.

-A clean user interface is provided using Gradio so that anyone can interact with the trained model without writing any code.
+A user-friendly interface is provided using Gradio, so anyone can interact with the trained model without writing any code.

-#Dataset Used
+Dataset Used
-The dataset used in this project is the Telco Customer Churn dataset, which is available on Kaggle.
+The dataset used in this project is the Telco Customer Churn dataset, available on Kaggle.

 It contains customer-level information such as:

 Gender

-Whether they are a senior citizen
+Whether the customer is a senior citizen

 Tenure (how long they’ve been with the service)